EESSI/software-layer/README.md

 For more details, see https://gitlab.com/eessi/support/-/issues/139 .

+## Contributing to the EESSI software layer

+Please see the documentation on [adding software to EESSI](https://www.eessi.io/docs/adding_software/overview/).

 ## Setting up EESSI in your environment

 Please refer the EESSI documentation for instructions on how to